 - My Account

 *Aaron Dworkin was born on this date in 1970.
-He is an African American violinist and music educator.
+He is a Black violinist and music educator.

 Aaron Paul Dworkin was born in Monticello, New York to Vaughn and Audeen Moore, but they were forced to give their son up for adoption.
 When he was two weeks old, Barry and Susan Dworkin, who both were New York City College professors, with a specialization in neuroscience, adopted him.
-His biological mother is of Irish descent and his biological father is African-American, while his adoptive family is Jewish.
+His biological mother is a white-American (Irish) and his biological father is Black, his adoptive family is Jewish.
 Barry and Susan had another son as well.